EvavW/inq-data-eng-interview-exercise-main/README.md

 # Setup
-The Pandas library has been added as a dependency to this project to allow for easier debugging of query results as well as for a new printed version of the database table.
+The Pandas library has been added as a dependency to this project to allow for easier debugging of query results as well as for a nice printed version of the database table.
 Follow the below instructions to set up a virtual enviroment and install dependecies

 1. Clone this repo to get started: